fair-research/bdbag/doc/config.md

 ```

 <a name="ro_metadata"></a>
-## *ro_metadata*
+## *`ro` metadata*
-A Research Object metadata configuration file consists of a single JSON object containing a set of JSON key-object pairs where the `key` is a `/` delimited relative file path and the `object` is any aribitratily complex JSON content.
-This format allows `bdbag` to process all RO metadata as an aggregation which can then be serialized into individual JSON file components relative to the bag's `metadata` directory.
+A Research Object metadata configuration file consists of a single JSON object containing a set of JSON key-object pairs where
+the `key` is a `/` delimited relative file path and the `object` is any aribitratily complex JSON content.
+This format allows
+`bdbag` to process all RO metadata as an aggregation which can then be serialized into individual JSON file components relative
+to the bag's `metadata` directory.

+NOTE: while this documentation refers to this configuration file a `ro` metadata file,
+the contents of this configuration file only have to conform to the [`bagit-ro`](https://github.com/ResearchObject/bagit-ro)
+conventions if `bagit-ro` compatibility is the goal.
+Otherwise, this mechanism can be used as a generic way to create any number of
+arbitrary JSON (or JSON-LD) metadata files as `bagit` tagfiles.

-Below is a sample *ro_metadata* configuration file:
+Below is a sample *ro metadata* configuration file:
 ```json
 {
   "manifest.json": {